Design Decision: Autoscale Design

 - Use the preceding configuration

 - When an organization has users onboarding slowly and does not want to provision the entire capacity ahead of time, then the dynamic provisioning feature with Autoscale can help.
 This feature constantly evaluates the load on the delivery group and creates or deletes machines accordingly.
-An admin must define the high and low watermark for load on the delivery group to create machines.
+An admin must define the high and low watermarks for load on the delivery group to create machines.
 Admins can optionally define the maximum number of machines to be provisioned and tags to be applied to these machines.

-- The admin needs to understand the capacity utilization and lecture schedule and feed it into Autoscale schedule-based scaling to step up and step-down capacity during the day.
+- The admin must understand the capacity utilization and lecture schedule and feed it into Autoscale schedule-based scaling to step up and step-down capacity during the day.
 Autoscale allows admins to vary the powered-on capacity with 30 min granularity and allows for different schedules on different days.
-If volatile workload is expected, it is advised to configure the capacity buffer to avoid users having to wait for machines to power on.
+If a volatile workload is expected, it is advised to configure the capacity buffer to avoid users having to wait for machines to power on.

-- Utilize schedule-based scaling depending on the shift schedules.
+- Use schedule-based scaling depending on the shift schedules.
 Autoscale has 30 mins granularity.
 Admins can configure Autoscale to power on different workloads at separate times of the day.
 If the number of users is unexpected, then admins also define the buffer capacity.
 Some platforms can take several minutes to switch on machines so do factor that while creating these schedules.

 - If the organization provides static desktops to its users, there might be a use case where the admin wants the machines to be started when the user clicks the desktop icon (say for knowledge workers who occasionally work on those large machines) but shut them down at a specific time of the day say at 6 PM.
 In this case the admin can define the property AutomaticPowerOnForAssigned to false.

-Observe the capacity utilization data under Monitor > Trends > Machine Usage over a time period (that covers all variations such as seasonality, work force changes and so on.) in the environment.
+Observe the capacity using data under Monitor > Trends > Machine Usage over a time period (that covers all variations such as seasonality, work force changes and so on.) in the environment.
 The minimum capacity that is powered on for this time period can be a good indication of the minimum reserved instances you might buy.
 Some other parameters that define this are:

 - Is there a fixed schedule say 9 AM - 5 PM?
-That schedule would mean machines can be shut down 66% of the time and achieve close to reserved instances cost savings of ~70%.
+That schedule would mean that machines can be shut down 66% of the time and achieve close to reserved instances cost savings of ~70%.